MicrosoftDocs/powerbi-docs/articles/powerbi-service-add-an-image-to-a-dashboard.md

 You need:

-- Excel 2013.
-The Power View add-in is only available in Excel 2013.
+- The Power View add-in which is available in Excel 2013 or later.

 - An Excel 2013 workbook that contains data in a table format or in the data model.
 If it doesn't contain any other data, add at least 2 rows and 2 columns of values -- any values will do.